 Unfortunately, many financial marketers would either completely throw out their current digital application process and start from scratch, or make incremental adjustments – all without knowing if the changes will make any difference at all to abandon rates.

-As Ron Shevlin said in The Financial Brand article, 4 Marketing Metrics Banks Should Measure (But Probably Don’t), marketers often focus on checking things off their to-do lists rather than measuring results.
+As Ron Shevlin said in The Financial Brand article, financial marketers often focus on checking things off their to-do lists rather than measuring results.
 This is because it’s easier to show senior management that changes are being made that can help increase customer acquisition ─ even if you’re not sure they’ll make a difference.

 To assist with measuring friction in digital account opening and the applications process and reduce abandonment, Avoka has developed a tool called the Transaction Effort Score™ (TES).
 With this tool, a bank or credit union can quantify exactly where friction is occurring and provide guidance as to how to eliminate the most damaging steps.